robertorcosta/azure-docs.pt-br/articles/cosmos-db/sql-api-sdk-node.md

 ### <a name=""></a><a name="1.14.0"/>1.14.0</a>
 * Adiciona suporte à Consistência de Sessão.
-* Esta versão do SDK requer a versão mais recente do [emulador de Azure Cosmos DB](https://aka.ms/cosmosdb-emulator).
+* Esta versão do SDK requer a versão mais recente do [Emulador do Azure Cosmos DB](https://aka.ms/cosmosdb-emulator).

 ### <a name=""></a><a name="1.13.0"/>1.13.0</a>
 * Divide consultas entre partições aprovadas.